Shadowmeth/Pulse/README.md

 ## Running each server individually:
 Run `npm run start` inside the `frontend/` directory to start frontend server\
 Run `npm run dev` inside the `backend/` directory to start backend server\

+## Testing:
+For now only backend is working.
+You can verify that everything is setup by running\
+`npm run start:backend` at root or `npm run dev` in `backend/`, going to `127.0.0.1:3000`\
+on your browser and seeing if it displays a hello world message